globus-labs/proxima/examples/molecule-sampling/README.md

 The maximum number of observation points is fixed by ``--max-model-size``.
 Increasing the numebr of points increases accuracy of the model at the expense of longer runtimes.
+1. _Increasing the time between retraining_: The `--retrain-interval` sections controls how often the model is retrained.
+Increase it from the default of 1 (every time new data is acquired) to make the model less accurate.

 ## Logging Capabilities